 Welcome to the world of lust and sex! -There is one similarity between Dam square and the Red Light District.
 You can go on watching people and the happenings in the Square.
 While the latter one is more of gawking and hot+happening.

 Like how the Dutch believe in acceptance and tolerance regarding drugs, prostitution works the same way.
-Instead of hiding and criminalising it, Dutches embrace it since 2000 legally.
+Instead of hiding and criminalising it, Dutches have embraced it since 2000 legally.
 So the sex workers here are taxpayers too!

-How safe is it to be a tourist here – Though this area was notorious many years ago, now RLD is one of the safest areas in Amsterdam.
-The sex workers and visitors – both are safe because there are hundreds of policemen dressed in Civilian dress.
-The bouncers hired by the sex workers keep an eye on every person who talks to the girls through the window without making it evident- As a curious tourist, you won’t notice that you are being watched by police and bouncers.
+Though this area was notorious many years ago, now RLD is one of the safest areas in Amsterdam.
+The sex workers and visitors are both safe because hundreds of policemen are dressed in Civilian dress.
+The bouncers hired by the sex workers keep an eye on every person who talks to the girls through the window without making it evident- As a curious tourist, you won’t notice that police and bouncers are watching you.

-Other than seeing the girls behind the red windows, you can see lot more things here-.
-Live Sex shows, Peep shows, video booths, theatres are exhibiting various sex-related shows.
 Oh my god, this world is way beyond your imagination.
 Though you aren’t interested in seeing any of these shows, it is an interesting side of Amsterdam to notice.
-You can stand outside a building, read their signboards, menus and description to understand what happens inside.
+You can stand outside a building and read its signboards, menus and description to understand what happens inside.
 Seeing and reading the display itself gives you an idea of what is inside.

-Things you should know before going to RLD
+Things you should know before going to Red Light District in Amsterdam

-- There are even some crazy museums – The marijuana museum, Erotica museum for those who don’t want to enter inside a coffee shop.
+- There are even some crazy museums – The marijuana museum and the Erotica museum for those who don’t want to enter inside a coffee shop.